kettanaito/react-advanced-form/docs/getting-started/validation-rules.md

 To validate a field we need to select it first within our validation rules schema.
 We can select a field by its `type` or `name`, or both.

-> **Note:** If a field has both `type` and `name` validation rules they are going to be executed sequentially: name-specific rules first, then type-specific rules *only* in case the previous ones resolved.
+> **Note:** If a field has both `type` and `name` validation rules they are going to be executed sequentially: name-specific rules first, then type-specific rules *only* in case the previous ones have resolved.

 After a field is selected, we are going to provide a *resolver* function, which is going to determine whether the field is valid.

-Let's target the `[type="email"]` fields and provide an e-mail validation.
+Let's select the fields with the type `email` and provide a respective validation to them:

 ```jsx
 // app/validation-rules.js